Southern Sardinia: A Family Guide to Italy's Hidden Paradise

 Fish underwater in Simius beach in Southern Sardinia

-Family Beach Tips for Southern Sardinia:
+Beach Tips for Families

 • Visit beaches early morning or late afternoon for the best lighting and fewer crowds